fsenf/SubImTrack/README.md

 * climate science:
   * Clouds reflect sunlight back to space (They appear white in satellite images).
 Thus their lifetime might have an impact on the Earths energy balance.

 The mentioned examples are best done if automated tracking approaches.
-However, when rearchers start to develop new approaches they need a high quality test data base.
+However, when researchers start to develop new approaches they need a high quality test data base.
 For this, `subimtrack` can be used.

 ## Installation